Mons railway station: New station

 In 2004, the SNCB decided to undertake a major modernisation of the site by refocusing the station on passenger transport.
 It entrusted Euro Liège TGV (which became Eurogare in 2010) with the tasks of studying and monitoring the resulting works.
 The preliminary project studies, on the rail infrastructure and passenger reception aspects, highlighted a series of objectives in terms of rail transport; these include to reduce the number of sidings and goods depots in order to enhance the commercial and passenger reception potential; to free up space in order to allow the site to be crossed and the double accessibility of the station to be achieved; to standardise the length of the platforms (350 m) and their width (8.50 m) and to adapt the route of line 118 (Walloon backbone) in order to increase the speed of entry to the station.

 In terms of passenger reception, the aim is to improve the quality of the reception infrastructure and meet current standards for people with reduced mobility; to facilitate access to the platforms from the square and the car parks; to optimise accessibility to the station and intermodality; to link the historic centre of Mons and the Grands Prés site; to develop a car park with a minimum capacity of 800 spaces and to make the most of the land freed up in connection with the station (Charles-Quint and Gendebien boulevards).

-In order to develop a quality, innovative project, integrating the functional, architectural, urban planning and environmental dimensions set out in the identification of objectives.
-Eurogare decided to call on an external architectural firm and launched a competition in January 2006 (contract notice at Belgian and European level)8.
+In order to develop a quality, innovative project, integrating the functional, architectural, urban planning and environmental dimensions set out in the identification of objectives, Eurogare decided to call on an external architectural firm and launched a competition in January 2006 (contract notice at Belgian and European level).
 The aim of this competition was to produce an architectural and urban design sketch for the general development of the station site.
-This development includes a landscaped car park, an overhead link between Place Léopold, the station and the Grands Prés site, including the service to the platforms via existing and future accesses.
-At the end of this competition, the design of this complex was entrusted to the engineer and architect Santiago Calatrava and, in October 2006, the sketch model of this first act of the modernisation of the Mons site was made public.

-Santiago Calatrava Valls had to build his station while leaving the 1952 station intact.
+This development includes a landscaped car park, an overhead link between the Place Léopold, the station and the Grands Prés site, including the service to the platforms via existing and future accesses.
+At the end of this competition, the design of this complex was entrusted to the engineer and architect Santiago Calatrava, and in October 2006, the sketch model of this first act of the modernisation of the Mons site was made public.
+Calatrava had to build his station while leaving the 1952 station intact.
 This was a quality that distinguished him from the other candidates in the 2006 competition.
 The 1952 station was then destined to disappear, according to the SNCB, the project has "evolved", "matured".